When to Repair vs. Replace: Industrial Pump Decision Guide

 Introduction

-One of the most challenging decisions facility managers face is determining whether to repair a failing industrial pump or replace it entirely.
-This decision impacts maintenance budgets, operational reliability, equipment availability, and long-term facility performance.
-Unfortunately, there's no universal answer—the right decision depends on multiple factors including pump age, failure cause, repair costs, replacement expenses, and future operational requirements.
+One of the most challenging decisions facility managers face is determining whether to repair a failing submersible pump, dewatering pump, or other industrial pump equipment—or replace it entirely.
+This critical decision impacts maintenance budgets, operational reliability, equipment availability, and long-term facility performance.

 Why This Decision Matters